 State College Underage Drinking Attorney

-Misconceptions about Underage Drinking
+Underage Drinking FAQ

 How Severe is a Charge of Underage Drinking in Pennsylvania

-Many people think underage drinking “is no big deal.”
-Overall, the summary offense of Underage Drinking is not nearly as severe as a misdemenaor DUI or drug possession.
-A person is rarely sentenced to jail time for an Underage Drinking conviction The penalties for a conviction of underage drinking in Pennsylvania are quite severe, including payment of hefty fines and court costs and a mandatory suspension of Pennsylvania driving privileges.
+Overall, the summary offense of Underage Drinking is not nearly as severe as a misdemeanor DUI or drug possession.
+A person is rarely sentenced to jail time for an Underage Drinking conviction.
+The penalties for a conviction of underage drinking in Pennsylvania are quite severe financially, with a maximum fine of $500.00 for a first offense and up to a $1,000.00 fine for future convictions.

 Can I Represent Myself in an Underage Drinking Case